ninthwalker/ytdl-bookmark/README.md

 This isn't a GUI.
 The idea is to make things fast and simple.
 You are on a youtube page and want the video/music.
 So you just click your bookmark, and bam!
 It's downloaded.
+So stop useing those sketchy online youtube download sites and run your own!